wescamp/A_New_Order-1.8/A_New_Order/readme.txt

 Many thanks to ott for hinting how to fix campaign to be post 0.9.3 compatible.

-Kudos to alxrem, ave, teldar, capitol, tomsik, scott, ott, tapik, derek and especially unsung for spelling corrections and bug reporting.
+Kudos to alxrem, ave, teldar, capitol, tomsik, scott, ott, tet, tapik, derek, malin keshar and especially unsung for spelling corrections and bug reporting.

 Outlaw is unit pack created and maintained by Shadow and Scott.